-Founded in Cambridge, United Kingdom by a group of mathematicians and software engineers, Luminance’s computational and mathematical knowledge is world class.
+Founded in Cambridge, United Kingdom by a group of mathematicians and software engineers, Luminance’s computational and mathematical knowledge is world leading.
 The technology is based on the work of Cambridge University PhDs, while the team contains experts in Bayesian probabilistic mathematics, meaning based computing and legacy system connections.

 The Luminance team has developed many of the most intelligent, compliant, and secure big data systems for organisations ranging from NATO to the NHS.
 They have unique expertise in applying new maths to solve complex real-world challenges where there are very large, heterogeneous, constantly evolving data sets.
-In addition to managing numerous mergers, acquisitions and financings, Luminance's employees have developed some of largest and most mission-critical software systems for multinational and governmental organisations.
+In addition to managing numerous mergers, acquisitions and financings, Luminance's employees have developed some of the largest and most mission-critical software systems for multinational and governmental organisations.

 Emily Foges, CEO

 Emily has 20 years’ experience of growing and scaling up technology-led businesses.
 First as a management consultant, and then with Betfair, BT and Equifax, she built teams to drive acquisition strategy and then delivered the integration, including the development and launch of new products.
 This gave her first-hand experience of the significant risks and opportunities that are often missed during due diligence processes, showing a clear need for AI to assist both in-house teams and law firms.
 In 2016 she became CEO of Luminance, the leading artificial intelligence platform for the legal industry.
 Luminance is founded on the latest breakthroughs in machine learning technologies at the University of Cambridge.

 Dr James Loxam, CTO

 James Loxam leads the developer team in Cambridge.
 James has created multiple technologies for European software giants.
 He specialises in big data, machine learning and computer vision.
 He holds a Ph.D. in Computer Vision and Mathematics from the University of Cambridge.